 Achievement at Bishop Pinkham School

-Students of Bishop Pinkham School have long held a reputation for being exemplary citizens, dedicated learners, strong visual and performing artists, athletes and positive people.
-Success is due to a combination of each student's talent, skill, commitment and hard work along with support from parents, teachers and peers.
+Students at Bishop Pinkham School have long held a reputation for being exemplary citizens, dedicated learners, strong visual and performing artists, athletes and positive people.
+Success is due to a combination of each student's talent, skill, commitment and hard work, alongside support from parents, teachers and peers.

 There are two significant variables that positively affect student achievement: regular attendance and assignment completion.
 Homework may include: